Click each question to reveal the answers.

-- Money Orders should be made payable to the Inmate (Full Committed Name; no AKA’s, etc).
+- Money Orders should be made payable to the Incarcerated Individual (Full Committed Name; no AKA's, etc).
 See Example Money Order Below.
 Do not send blank money orders; they will be returned to sender.

 Q. 5 - What is the address to send money orders for Lockbox institutions?

 - Money Orders should be addressed to the Incarcerated Individual, SID # and Institution, and sent to P.O.
 Box 17111, Baltimore, MD 21297-0382.
 See Example envelope below.